UW-Climate-Risk-Lab/climate-risk-map/backend/physical_asset/infraXclimate/scenariomip/README.md

 This script takes the output of infra_intersection.py and loads into the PostGIS database using a series fo SQL scripts.
 This currently utilizes the schema defined in `climate-risk-map/backend/physical-asset/database/pgosm_flex_washington/migrations`.

 ## Environment Variables
-Environment variables can be set locally, in deployment, or in a .env file.
+Environment variables can be set using by creating a .env file in this directory or in deployment.
+Follow sample.env for default settings.

 The following environment variables are required to run the pipeline:

-- `S3_BUCKET`: The name of the S3 bucket.
+- `S3_BUCKET`: The name of the S3 bucket where the climate data is stored.
-- `S3_BASE_PREFIX`: The base prefix for S3 paths.
+- `S3_BASE_PREFIX`: The base prefix for S3 paths where the climate data is stored.

+The process will pull raw data from (up to the user to provide the initial data in the specified location for each climate variable and ssp): `$S3_BUCKET://$S3_BASE_PREFIX/$CLIMATE_VARIABLE/ssp$SSP/data`

+The process will output COGs into:
+`$S3_BUCKET://$S3_BASE_PREFIX/$CLIMATE_VARIABLE/ssp$SSP/cogs`

 - `CLIMATE_VARIABLE`: The climate variable to process.
-- `SSP`: The Shared Socioeconomic Pathway (SSP) scenarios as a comma delimited list.
+- `SSP`: The Shared Socioeconomic Pathway (SSP) scenarios available, should be a comma delimited list.
 - `XARRAY_ENGINE`: The engine to use for reading NetCDF files with Xarray.
 - `CRS`: The Coordinate Reference System (CRS) for the data.
 - `X_DIM`: The name of the X coordinate dimension (e.g., lon or longitude).